 Q1.
 What is Git, and how does it work internally?

-Git is a distributed version control system used to track code changes.
+Git is a distributed version control system used to track changes in code.

-Commits save snapshots into the repository.
-This workflow allows safe experimentation and easy rollback of changes.
+This workflow allows safe experimentation, proper version tracking, and easy rollback of previous changes.

 Q2.
 What is a Git repository, and what does it contain?